 17th November 2020

 Freshening up your home needn’t be a major undertaking.
-Alison Huntley rounds up ideas for giving interiors a superfast new look ready for the big chill
+Alison Huntley rounds up ideas for giving interiors a superfast new look

 Even if we’ve already got the hygge factor turned up to 11, we may still just fancy a change – many of us having spent a lot more time in our homes this year than we ever would normally.